-6. Then turn off the heating on the hotplate stirrer.
-Remove the hot plate and let the reaction mixture cool down for 10 minutes.
-Place it afterwards in the crystallizing dish filled with an ice-water mixture.
+6. Then turn off the hotplate stirrer and remove the magnetic bar.
+Remove the ground-joint Erlenmeyer flask containing the reaction mixture from the hot plate and let the reaction mixture cool down for 10 minutes on the bench followed by ice-water mixture in the crystallizing dish.
 Let it stand for another 10 minutes.